-- 4. Production, Trade, etc.-In 1914-15 the imports were valued at £12,119, of which £10,679 was imported from New South Wales, £554 from New Zealand, and £886 from England.
-The exports were valued at £4001, the chief items being fruit, £810; seeds, £438; lemon juice, £1795; and hides, £256.
+fish, £1010; hides, £504; and seeds, £298.
 Nearly all the export trade was with the Commonwealth, only small amounts going to New Zealand and the South Sea Islands.
 There is little other production.
 A five-weekly steam service is maintained with Sydney; other communication is irregular.
-The "all red" cable from Great Britain via Vancouver, Fanning Island and Fiji, bifurcates at Norfolk Island, one line connecting with New Zealand, the other with Brisbane. - 5.
-Social Condition.-Education is free and compulsory, and there is a public school under the N.S.W.
-Department of Public Instruction, and with standards corresponding to the State public schools.
-The number of scholars enrolled is 164 (82 boys and 82 girls).
+The "all red" cable from Great Britain via Vancouver, Fanning Island and Fiji, bifurcates at Norfolk Island, one line connecting with New Zealand, the other with Brisbane.

+5. Social Condition.-Education is compulsory, but free of cost, and there is a public school under the N.S.W.
+Department of Public Instruction, with standards corresponding to the State public schools.
+The number of scholars enrolled on the 30th June, 1917, was 160 (73 boys and 87 girls).
 A mission station has for many years been in existence for the education and general training of Melanesians, mostly from the Santa Cruz and Solomon Islands.